 TC: Maybe.
 The fact that our equipment was somewhat limited in scope didn’t help either.
 That’s why we had to switch to an unconventional game strategy after losing the first three games so badly.

 TC: Well, purists always contend that the field must be absolutely 100% cleared of scoring assets… even the sideline beds.
 You know: the classic Billiard Tabletop style of play.
 That’s how it was done last year when we had mercenaries, ummm, I mean, some extra drafted players.
 But this year, after having exceeded the salary cap this spring, that wasn’t possible – so we literally didn’t have the manpower.
 And so, starting about midway through Game Four, a decision was made to concentrate only on the turf areas of the field as well as a few selected borders, but not to try for a clean sweep, so to speak.

 GNN: That’s very unusual.
 Is that strategy allowed in this league?

 TC: It’s generally frowned upon but not technically illegal.
-We don’t play in an Association market where everything is strictly regulated as must-do and can’t-do.
+We don’t play in an HOA market where everything is strictly regulated as “must do” and “can’t do.”
 But there are consequences to playing this type of game even here though.

 GNN: Such as what?

-TC: We’ll now be required to participate in the Early Spring Games, which – if the arena had been 100% cleared in the classic manner – we’d then have been exempt from.
+TC: We will now be required to participate in the Early Spring Games, which – if the arena had been 100% cleared in the classic manner – we’d otherwise have been exempt from.
 That’s going to be very challenging because those games are scheduled at the exact same time as the start of the annual Weed Wars, which of course are compulsory.
 So the price of our strategy this autumn will be a backbreaking schedule three or four months from now.